ninanfm/feed/README.md

 ```

 The next step is to define models to tell `@ninanfm/feed` how to generate your feed.
-Here, we suppose that your are using this package with TypeORM and want to generate a RSS feed for your blog.
+Here, we assume that your are using this package with TypeORM and want to generate a RSS feed for your blog.

 ```typescript
 import { RSS2_0 as RSS, xml } from '@ninanfm/feed';